how-to-read-statement-cashflow

 The net change in cash:

-After calculating the net cash from financing activities, net change in cash is calculated as follows:
+After calculating the net cash from financing activities, the net change in cash is calculated as follows:

 Net cash provided by operations +/- net cash used for investing activities +/- net cash used by financing activities